suffolklibraries/lgc/content/collections/events/amazing-animals-04-08.md

     content:
       -
         type: text
-        text: 'There will be a range of animals, which could include a royal python, giant land snails, sun beetles, millipedes, hissing cockroaches, Sudan play lizards, Madagascan giant day geckos, African pygmy hedgehogs, panther chameleons, or dung beetles.
-Nine animals will be chosen depending on how happy they are in the morning!'
+        text: 'There will be a range of animals, which could include a boa constrictor, red-footed tortoise, corn snake, western hognose, smooth-sided toad, Pac-Man frog, green basilisk, guinea pigs, tiger salamanders, hermit crabs, tarantulas, jumping spiders, whip scorpion, and tailless whip scorpion.
+Nine animals will be chosen depending on how happy they are on the morning.'
   -
     type: paragraph
     attrs: